DataBytes-Organisation/project_echo_cloud/README.md

 To contribute create a new branch off of <b>main</b>, make your changes within your branch, test the changes and collect evidence of the testing.
 Then raise a pull request to <b>main</b> and fill in the pull request template.
 Your code will require review and approval before it can be merged.

-Squash commits before or on merging.
-There is a dropdown next to the merge button and it offers "Squash and commit"
+Squash commits before or on merge to <b>main</b>.
+There is a dropdown next to the "Merge pull request" button and it offers "Squash and merge", us this.

 ## Repository Overview